intelsdi-x/snap-plugin-lib-go/README.md

 * How long it took to run each of these diagnostics

 ### Running Diagnostics
 Running plugin diagnostics is easy!
-Simply build the plugin, then run the executable `$./build/darwin/x86_64/examples/snap-plugin-collector-rand`.
+Simply build the plugin, then run the executable `$./build/${GOOS}/${GOARCH}/<plugin binary>`.
 When ran on its own, it will show a warning if a config is required for the plugin to load.

 ### Global Flags
 For specific details and to see all the options when running, run the plugin with the `-help` flag.
 The flag options are: